Assistant Principal Search, 2021

 City Neighbors schools combine eight educational and community elements designed to work together to inspire children and provide an extraordinary public school education with high academic achievement.

-- Inclusion – All students, no matter their ability and as much as possible, should be educated in general education classrooms.
+- Inclusion: All students, no matter their ability and as much as possible, should be educated in general education classrooms.
+Classroom design creates universal access.

-- Small School Model – We value the individual attention students receive and the family feel of a small school culture; therefore we intentionally create small school models.
+- Small School Model: We value the individual attention students receive and the family feel of a small school culture; therefore we intentionally create small schools.

-- The incoming principal will work in ongoing partnership with and under the mentorship of the City Neighbors Academic Director and Executive Director.
-This relationship is designed to empower the new principal and help him/her successfully assimilate into the City Neighbors model and vision.
+The incoming Assistant Principal will work in ongoing partnership with the City Neighbors Charter School Principal and the City Neighbors Foundation Executive Director.
+This relationship is designed to empower the new Assistant Principal and help them successfully assimilate into the City Neighbors model and vision and prepare him or her for School Leadership at City Neighbors.

 - Demonstrated experience working collaboratively to inspire faculty